Set up Single Sign-On (SSO) for Google Apps accounts

 In SSO-enabled domains with a network mask:

-- When users (with or without super administrator privileges) try to sign in to accounts.google.com, they are prompted for their full Google email address (including username and domain) and password, and takes them directly to the Admin console after they sign in.
-Google does not redirect them to the SSO server, regardless of the network mask.
+- When users (with or without super administrator privileges) try to sign in to service.google.com, they are redirected to accounts.google.com, where they are prompted for their full Google email address (including username and domain).

 - When users (with or without super administrator privileges) within the network mask try to sign in to service.google.com/a/your_domain.com, they are redirected to the SSO sign-in page.